 - The standard for an arrest is probable cause, which is defined in terms of facts and circumstances sufficient to warrant a prudent man in believing that the suspect had committed or was committing an offense.
 A warrant is supported by probable when, given the totality of the circumstances set forth in the affidavit, there is a fair probability that contraband or evidence of a crime will be found in a particular place.

-POSSIBLE PUNISHMENT AND COLLATERAL CONSEQUENCES
+POSSIBLE PUNISHMENT AND COLLATERAL CONSEQUENCES IN COLUMBIA